Migrate a Multilingual Store from Magento to WooCommerce

 Step 3: Use an eCommerce Migration Tool

-For multilingual sites, Cart2Cart is recommended tool.
+For multilingual sites, Cart2Cart is a recommended tool.
 They support magento to woocommerce migration and preserve:

 • Multi-language product data